amrvac/amrvac/doc/amrvacusr.md

     $AMRVAC_DIR/setup.pl -u=PROBLEM

-The **src/usr/amrvacusr.t.PROBLEM** file has to exist, but the **src/usr/amrvacusrpar.t.PROBLEM** file is optional.
+The **amrvacusr.t.PROBLEM** file has to exist, but the **amrvacusrpar.t.PROBLEM** file is optional.
 If it does not exist, the **amrvacusrpar.t** will be defaulted from **src/usr/amrvacusrpar.t.nul**.

-_We however recommend adapting a suitable setup from the tests folder where also the parameter file (default amrvac.par) and anything else to go with the setup is present. _
+*We however recommend adapting a suitable setup from the tests folder where also the parameter file (default amrvac.par) and anything else to go with the setup is present.*

-## Creating a New Setup
+# Creating a New Setup {#amrvacusr_setup}

 In your designated simulation directory, start by copying the **src/usr/amrvacusr.t.nul** file (or another similar file) into the new